Maximize tax savings

-For example: your mobile phone is used for both business and personal calls, only a reasonable portion of your mobile bill attributable to your freelance work will be allowed to be deducted.
+Your mobile phone is used for both business and personal calls.
+Therefore, only a reasonable portion of your mobile bill attributable to your freelance work will be considered for deduction.

 Expenses that are explicitly disallowed to be deducted from your income

-Case Study: Rohit, a freelance photographer, takes premises owned by his married sister for carrying out his freelancing work.
+Rohit, a freelance photographer, takes premises owned by his married sister for carrying out his freelancing work.
 Rent is an expense, which is allowed to be deducted from the freelancing income of Rohit.
-Since the premises is owned by Rohit’s sister he decides to divert some of his income to his sister by paying her higher than a reasonable market rent.
-Such excess payment will not be allowed as a deduction.
+Since the premises is owned by Rohit’s sister he decides to divert some of his income to his sister by paying her higher than reasonable market rent.
+Such excess payment will not be considered as a deduction.